Skip to Main Content

-Social Recruiting: The Future of Candidate Sourcing
+Social Recruiting: The Future of Sourcing for Talent Teams

-Traditional advertisements on job boards simply aren’t enough to reach the right candidates in a crowded job market, especially passive candidates who are happy where they are.
+Job board ads simply aren’t enough to reach the right candidates in a crowded job market, especially passive candidates who are happy where they are.
 Social recruiting gives you a way to reach potential candidates in the places where they spend time online, whether they’re looking for a job or not.

 Social recruitment refers to the use of social media platforms to source candidates.
 If done effectively, you can reach an entirely new audience of interested candidates.
+Developing a social media recruitment strategy means you’ll need to decide how to tailor your message to reach the right group of people.

 Here’s what we know about social media and recruiting efforts:

-• 84 percent of organizations recruit via social media.
+- 84% of organizations recruit via social media.
 (Society for Human Resources Management)

-• 59 percent of companies found high-quality candidates using candidate sourcing on social media.
+- 59% of companies found high-quality candidates using candidate sourcing on social media.
 (Sprout Social)

-• 75 percent of job seekers research a company’s brand, including checking out their social media presence, before applying for a job.
+- 75% of job seekers research a company’s brand, including checking out their social media presence, before applying for a job.
 (LinkedIn)

-• 73 percent of millennials found their last job on a social network.
+- 73% of millennials found their last job on a social network.
 (Aberdeen Group)

 Social recruitment boasts strong advantages over traditional recruiting.
 For one, it’s cost-effective.
 You can also advertise open positions to the people who possess the qualifications you’re seeking.